iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

   different city
 - We have another host decided for 2014.

-So in August 2013, we organized PyCon APAC in Shinjuku, Tokyo
+So in August 2013, we organized PyCon APAC in Shinjuku, Tokyo, and that is where we met all the many people that will spread PyCon across the region.

 ## The Asia Pacific Connection